 When it comes to Flow at work, it’s important to distinguish between productivity and flow.
 Productivity is ticking off 10 items on your to-do list and keeping busy answering emails and tending to other people’s priorities.
 Flow is the state of working on a project that fulfils you and brings you closer to your career and life goals.

-If you’d like your people to have access to strategies to reduce languishing and protect wellbeing at this time, found out more about our new ‘Flow’ webinar here or contact us at info@transitioningwell.com.au
+If you’d like your people to have access to strategies to reduce languishing and protect wellbeing, learn more about our ‘Finding flow’ workshop, part of our Focus @ Work Series, here or contact us at info@transitioningwell.com.au